geekodour/o/content/docs/tools/primary_toolchest.md

     -   I don't play w proto stuff that much but think [protodot could](https://github.com/seamia/protodot) be v.useful
     -   Learn what [multiformats](https://multiformats.io/) is about.
 Specifically interested in multibase.
     -   Memory profiling is interesting, I never got to try gdb, [rr](https://rr-project.org/), valgrind and friends properly.
 So someday/someweek might hack around and see how these can be useful.
 [Valgrind and Address sanitizers](https://github.com/google/sanitizers/wiki/AddressSanitizerComparisonOfMemoryTools), simpler tools like [bytehound](https://github.com/koute/bytehound/issues/4#issuecomment-493762691)
+    -   Cool tool to see changes before making, [check it out](https://github.com/binpash/try)
 {{< /lft >}}

 {{< coolinks >}}